 Does CBT skills work?

 Cognitive Behavioural Therapy (CBT) has been extensively researched in a wide range of psychiatric disorders, in both individual and group settings.
-In a broad summary of the literature (Butler et al., 2006), CBT alone was found to be an effective treatment for depression, general anxiety disorder, panic disorder, social phobia, post traumatic stress disorder, obsessive compulsive disorder and other disorders.
+In a broad summary of the literature (Butler et al., 2006), CBT was found to be an effective treatment for depression, general anxiety disorder, panic disorder, social phobia, post-traumatic stress disorder, obsessive compulsive disorder and other disorders.
 CBT can also improve outcomes when delivered in conjunction with medication, which is especially helpful when depression is more severe.
 For those who have had depression in the past, participating in CBT can be protective against having a future episode (Segal et al., 2002).

 What about us?